Large Format Porcelain Slabs: A Complete Guide

 Porcelain is naturally stain-resistant, so you don’t have to worry about spills from things like wine or coffee.
 The best practice is simply to wipe up any messes as they happen.
 For any dried-on spots that need extra attention, a non-abrasive cleaning pad and a neutral cleaner should lift them easily.
 Avoid using steel wool or scouring powders, as these can dull the surface over time.
 The key is gentle but consistent cleaning, which is usually all that’s needed to handle any potential stains.

-Maintain Your Grout Lines
+Keeping Your Grout Lines Clean

 While your porcelain slabs are non-porous, the grout lines between them can absorb dirt and moisture.
 The good news is that large format slabs have minimal grout lines, which is a huge advantage for maintenance.
 To keep them clean and protected, consider applying a quality grout sealer after installation and then reapplying it every six months to a year.
 This simple step creates a barrier that prevents discoloration and makes cleaning even easier, keeping the entire surface looking seamless and fresh.